Georgetown Law Open on Wednesday, January 17, 2018

 Early Assurance Program

-An experimental program approved by the ABA in 2009, the Early Assurance Program is designed to encourage top undergraduates from Georgetown University to apply to Georgetown Law.
-The Early Assurance Program is designed to give a student the freedom to pursue a less conventional curriculum during his or her senior year and is non-binding.
+We at the Law Center, however, feel very strongly that the Early Assurance Program provides a wonderful opportunity and benefit to both Georgetown students and the Law Center.
+The Early Assurance Program is intended to give an admitted student the freedom to pursue a less conventional curriculum during his or her senior year and is non-binding.

 The Law Center plans to continue to allow Georgetown students the benefit of this program, while complying with the required letter of the ABA rule.
 Consequently, we are still allowing Georgetown juniors to apply for Early Assurance admission to the Law Center during the Spring of their junior year.
 Those offered Early Assurance admission to the Law Center will be required to register with the Law School Admission Council’s Credential Assembly Service and to take either the LSAT or the Graduate Record Examinations (GRE) to matriculate at Georgetown Law, pursuant to the ABA rule.
 Admission to Georgetown University Law Center will not, however, be contingent upon achieving a certain test score.
 Please also note that while neither an LSAT nor a GRE score is a required element for consideration of admission to Georgetown Law through the Early Assurance Program, an LSAT or GRE score is a prerequisite for applying to other law schools either as an entering first year or transfer student.

 The Early Assurance Program is for Juniors currently enrolled at Georgetown University only, and students in all majors are encouraged to apply.
 Competitive Early Assurance applicants typically have an undergraduate GPA of at least a 3.8.

 For Georgetown Juniors hoping to matriculate in Fall 2019, the application deadline is April 10, 2018.